loichyan/nerdfix/README.md

   ...
 ```

-You can also use the `search` command to call the prompt directly for fuzzy
+You can also use the `search` command to call the prompt directly for a fuzzy
 search.

 ### Autofix